Which country is cheaper, the USA or Belgium?

 Los Angeles: The city's nightlife scene is as diverse as the city itself.
 There are glamorous clubs where you might spot a celebrity, as well as local dives with a more down-to-earth vibe.
 Some of the most famous clubs in the city include Academy, Avalon, and Boardner's.

 New Orleans: The nightlife scene is at its best during Mardi Gras.
 But year-round you'll find Bachelor and Bachelorette parties, spring breakers, and anyone who wants to enjoy a crazy time heads to New Orleans.
+New Orleans is a destination that attracts partiers any time of the year, and the French Quarter is the place to be if you're looking for a party.

 Las Vegas: From posh dance clubs to glitzy cocktail bars, its nightlife scene puts this city on the map.
 Many people forget to sleep here, whether they're gambling away their money, checking out a world class show, or partying in one of the many clubs.

 Miami: From the posh nightlife clubs in South Beach, to the local salsa dancing venues in Little Havana, Miami is a city that thrives with energy.
+There are many world-renowned clubs that keep the music and drinks flowing through the entire night.
+There's also a glitzy and glamourous scene where the wealthy like to see and be seen.

 Daytona: Spring break is when the parties are at their peak.
 For the most active nightlife head to A1A from Ormond-by-the-Sea to Ponce Inlet, Main and Beach Streets, and Seabreeze Boulevard, ONE DAYTONA and International Speedway Boulevard in Daytona Beach, and Granada Boulevard in Ormond Beach.